 There are countless cases where identity thieves have had their information stolen and wrongfully used.

 In this case, the personal identifying information of the affected individuals was posted on the Internet.
-The media suggested that a Russian forum was the initial source of the information.
+The media suggested that a Russian forum was the initial source of information.
 Though this particular story did not lead to countless identity fraud crimes, there are still many other examples that have.

 Below are a few other examples of some of the many famous people who have become identity theft victims over the years.